-The competition is geared towards meeting those needs of Primary science units detailed in the National Curriculum.
+The competition is geared towards meeting those needs of Primary and Secondary science units detailed in the National Curriculum.
 However, growing plants can be linked to many other curriculum subjects.

-The competition is primarily aimed at those students currently in Year 5, however all year groups can take part.
 As the competition is based on the life cycle of the plant students will need to be at the same school after the summer holiday period which is when the sunflower heads are harvested and weighed.